deja-vu-platform/deja-vu/docs/tutorial.md

 Concepts are freestanding, without any mutual dependencies.
 As a user of Déjà Vu, you can ignore the (front-end and back-end) code that implements the concept.
-The only aspects of a concept you'll interact with are the configuration options and exported actions.
-The documentation accompanying a concept includes information about the configuration options (e.g., their effect on behavior) and the exported actions.
+The only aspects of a concept you'll interact with are the configuration options and exported components.
+The documentation accompanying a concept includes information about the configuration options (e.g., their effect on behavior) and the exported components.

-Concept actions are interactive user interface elements that can read and write back-end data.
+Concept components are interactive user interface elements that can read and write back-end data.
 They can
 also have inputs and produce outputs.